Making a Difference

 EXCERPTS FROM THE est GRADUATE REVIEW

-"Contributing Transformation in the World" Werner Erhard, est Graduate Review
+"Contributing Transformation in the World" Werner Erhard, from the est Graduate Review, March 1980

 In manifesting your aliveness, you will want to follow a principle which was beautifully stated by Albert Schweitzer when he said, "I don't know what your destiny will be, but one thing I know: The only ones among you who will be truly happy are those who have sought and found how to serve."
 Notice that Dr. Schweitzer says "sought and found how to serve."
 He did not say "try to serve," or "try something and drop it," or "do the best you can."